lsst/dp0-1_lsst_io/index.rst

     data-access-analysis-tools/index

 .. _Rubin-Observatory-Documentation-DP0-1-Tutorials-Examples:

 Tutorials and user guides
 =========================

+Includes hands-on executable tutorials and demonstrations for learning to use the Rubin Science Platform and the LSST Science Pipelines.

+..
 Examples of accessing or processing data products are separated from other locations in the repository to provide a single location of all examples.
+..
 Using reST syntax, the examples can be reproduced in other locations on this site by using the ``include`` directive.

 .. toctree::
     :maxdepth: 2